Mara (gang): Measures taken by the governments to protect the citizens from the maras

 The draconian anti-gang legislation in El Salvador is known as the Super Hard Hand “Super Mano Dura”.
 It consists of Salvadoran authorities arresting youths simply for having gang-related tattoos or flashing signs.
 Moreover, gang members have to serve up to five years in prison and gang leaders up to nine.

 The Guatemalan Congress has passed an anti-gang law based on army troops' presence supporting neighborhoods invaded by gangs in Guatemala City.

 In Panama, in contrast, the government has implemented a program called Friendly Hand ("Mano Amiga") aimed at giving at-risk youngsters positive alternatives to being a gang member.
 They resorted to theatre programs and sport activities.

 At the international level, in January 2004, Guatemalan, Salvadoran, Honduran, Nicaraguan, and Dominican Republic officials joined to create a criminal organizations database to better track movements of the maras in the region.

 In June 2004, at the Summit of Central American Presidents, a plan to combat the maras known as "Plan Centroamerica Segura" Central America Security Plan was proposed.

 In 2005 the "Anti-mara Summit" was held.
 Finally, the governments of the region are in constant coordination to redress the problem of organized crime in Central America.

-An MS-13 gang member

-The main target of mara gangs are at-risk youngsters who spend all day long alone in their houses because their parents, who are low-paid workers, have to work hard to make ends meet.
-These teenagers start to be in contact with gang members since they are in the streets without parental control.
-Additionally, they are poor and the maras show how easy it is to get money, luxurious cars and expensive stuff by resorting to violence.

-Gerardo Lopez

-Gerardo Lopez is part Mexican and Argentinian and born in L.A.
-He grew up in gang territory in Los Angeles, California.
-When he joined the Mara gang, he was just 14 years old.
-There, he gained a reputation for adopting maras’ behaviours and criminal acts.
-As a result he was imprisoned till his 20s.
-After that, he decided to quit the gang.
-He struggled against prejudice and discrimination to achieve his goal of being part of the civil society again.
-He studied with this purpose in mind so that by following his objective he succeeded in it.
-Nowadays, he asserts that leaving a gang is possible if one is supported by persons interested in giving them hope and opportunities.
-Gerardo Lopez is currently the executive director of "Homies Unidos" in Denver which is a gang violence prevention and intervention organization.